tranbom/veman/README.md

 `veman history --all` will print the bash history for all venvs, which can be useful to quickly find a command in the history across environments.
 Currently there is no specific order of the venvs in which the history is printed.

+The `--verbose` option will print some additional details, such as venv name and line number.

+### Upgrade venv

+Various components of a venv can be upgraded with veman.
+Running `veman upgrade <environment-name>` will upgrade the following:

+- Core dependencies (pip + setuptools)
+- Python (will be upgraded to the python version running the veman command)
+- veman scripts

+It is also possible to select which components to upgrade using any of the following options when running `veman upgrade`:

+- `--deps` - Upgrade core dependencies
+- `--python` - Upgrade Python
+- `--scripts` - Upgrade veman scripts

+Upgrading the veman scripts can be useful when a new version of veman has been released to ensure compatibility of new veman features in a venv created with an older version of veman.

 ## Notes